Andrea/Portdocs/README.md

 - there was actually a problem left on the script (ie show errors when the scripts should fail)
 - Created a MsBuild task to go over all the files and create a record on text
 - use the file as a cache
+- Andrew got the video integration using OGV  working :D (running on the console)
+### 9th July

+- use file as the cache
+- performance
+- andrew on RenderTargets (maybe)

 # Summary